coolsamson7/aspyx/README.md

 ```

 Arguments are:
-- `provider` the actial provider that will create an instance
+- `provider` the actual provider that will create an instance
-- `environment`the requsting environment
+- `environment`the requesting environment
 - `argPovider` a function that can be called to compute the required arguments recursively

-**Example**: The code of the singleton provider
+**Example**: The simplified code of the singleton provider ( disregarding locking logic )

 ```python
 @scope("singleton")